Our Guides

 Monte Montepare Profile Photo

 The third of KWG’s co-owners, Monte has been guiding in the Wrangell Saint Elias National Park since 2004.
 Wasting no time, he successfully summited Mt.
-Blackburn 16,390 ft, the Kennicott Valley’s largest peak, and descended by ski in 2008.
+Blackburn 16,390 ft, the Kennicott Valley’s largest peak, and descended by a new ski line in 2007.
 In years since, Monte’s enthusiasm for backpacking traverses has taken him to the farthest reaches of the park, logging innumerable off-trail miles in the backcountry both on his personal time and as a professional guide for KWG.
 Rounding out Monte’s climbing and backpacking experience is a degree in Outdoor Leadership with a minor in Theater from Western State College of Colorado.

 Michael Stabile